-The activities listed below are approved by Trillium Lakelands DSB for completion of the community involvement requirement:
+The activities listed below are approved by TLDSB for completion of the community involvement requirement:

 The Ministry of Education developed a list of activities that are ineligible.
 These include activities that:

-- involve banking or the handling of securities (stocks/bonds), or the handling of jewelry, works of art, antiques, or other valuables
+- Involve banking or the handling of securities (stocks/bonds), or the handling of jewellery, works of art, antiques, or other valuables.

-In addition to the Ministry of Education’s list of ineligible activities Trillium Lakelands DSB does not permit the following:
+In addition to the Ministry of Education’s list of ineligible activities TLDSB does not permit the following: